grafana/grafana/docs/sources/visualizations/heatmap.md

 ### Tooltip

 - **Show tooltip -** Show heatmap tooltip.
-- **Show Histogram -** Show Y axis histogram on the tooltip.
-Histogram represents distribution of the bucket values for the specific timestamp.
+- **Show Histogram -** Show a Y-axis histogram on the tooltip.
+A histogram represents the distribution of the bucket values for a specific timestamp.

 ### Legend